-Christian Damour, Pre-sales Manager - Security at Fime
+Christian Damour, Strategic Partnerships and Security Manager at Fime

 1. Untapped potential.

 Section 01 Untapped potential.

 The pandemic has contributed significantly to the reduction of cash transactions and has accelerated a shift towards cashless solutions.
 Hygiene, user experience and safety have become fundamental causes for concern in the global payments market.